forthright/vile/README.md

 ## Common Use Cases

-* Run `vile a` locally to get a snapshot of the state of your project's quality and stats
+* Run `vile a` locally to analyze your code and print any issues or data
 * Run `vile a -u` on every build server commit to continuously analyze your code
 * Run `vile a -d -p lint-plugin my/file.ext` to run a plugin on a specific file
+* Run `vile a -d -e -p lint-plugin,security-plugin` to run certain lint checks during a build

 ## Contributing